Accra FM’s Bobie Ansah arrested by 'security operatives'

 “It wasn’t the right procedure to arrest him.
 He was not rightfully arrested,” she added.
 "I didn't see any policeman around, I didn't see any police car around, so, if my colleague was arrested, he was arrested through one of the National Security whatever, whatever..."

+Although there has not been any official communication about his arrest, an Accra-based Citi FM is reporting that, the presenter may have been picked up over a post he made on his Facebook timeline.

+In the said post, Ansah alleged, the “current judiciary is corrupt and made up of crooks and criminals led by a corrupt Chief Justice who’s struggling to purge himself of a $5 million thievery allegation.”

-Joy News sources indicate that, the journalist has been sent to the Nima Police Station after he was picked up from the premises of Accra FM.
+Meanwhile, Joy News sources, however, indicate that, the journalist has been sent to the Nima Police Station after he was picked up from the premises of Accra FM.

 This brings to three the number of journalists arrested by security officials this year.